Middlesex University: Trent Park

 Trent Park campus was closed in 2012 and all departments were moved to the main campus in Hendon.
 The campus was set within a 413 acre country park, which was originally a fourteenth-century hunting ground of Henry IV.
 The focus of the campus was a palatial mansion, designed by Sir William Chambers in the 18th century.
 After the Second World War, the Ministry of Education used the house as an emergency teacher training centre, which became a residential teacher training college, called Trent Park College of Education in 1951.
 In 1974 the college was incorporated into Middlesex Polytechnic.

 In 2012 around 16% of Middlesex students were based at Trent Park campus.
 The university's Summer School, which accounts for 0.2% of Middlesex students, also took place here.
-The university had ambitious plans to redevelop the site, but they were twice rejected by Enfield Council on environmental concerns.
+The university had ambitious plans to redevelop the site, but they were twice rejected by Enfield Council over environmental concerns.

 The Trent Park site was purchased by a developer who received the necessary permits in October 2017 to build 262 residential units.
 The university campus buildings were removed prior to the development.

 Subject focus: Dance, drama and performing arts, English language and literature, media, culture and communication, music, theatre arts, languages and translation studies, product design, Teaching and education.
 It was also home to the Flood Hazard Research Centre, which moved there when Enfield campus closed in July 2008.
 The Flood Hazard Research Centre is still part of Middlesex University but is now based at North London Business Park in New Southgate.

 Tottenham

 The campus was closed in summer 2005, its programmes of study having moved to the university's other campuses.
-What was the Tottenham campus started life as St Katharine's College, one of the first British teacher training colleges in 1878, later to become the College of All Saints, a Church of England college of higher education and a constituent college of the Institute of Education, University of London, for whose degrees it taught.
+What was the Tottenham campus started life as St Katharine's College, one of the first British teacher training colleges in 1878, later to become the College of All Saints, a Church of England college of higher education and a constituent college of the Institute of Education, University of London, whose degree courses it taught.
 The name change was a result of the 1964 union of St Katharine's with Berridge House, Hampstead, on the Tottenham site.
 The college expanded in the 1960s, although much of the campus retained its Victorian architecture.
 The college was highly regarded while part of the University of London, but its reputation suffered almost immediately once it was incorporated into Middlesex.

-After the closure of the college and the union with Middlesex Polytechnic, the 'All Saints' campus was home to humanities and cultural studies, business studies, law, sociology and women's studies, all of which have been moved to other campuses.
+After the closure of the college and the union with Middlesex Polytechnic, the 'All Saints' campus was home to humanities and cultural studies, business studies, law, sociology and women's studies, all of which were later moved to other campuses.
 The buildings, previously occupied by the university, were demolished and the site is now the home of the Haringey Sixth Form College.
 The College of All Saints Foundation, dating from the 1964 union, continues as the All Saints Educational Trust.